PoC-dev/backup/README.md

 - `-n` prohibits ejecting of tape media.
 - `level` is the increment level, dump should use.

-If no level is submitted, it will be calculated from the weekday-number, which is incremented by one (so a full-backup has to be explicitly specified).
+If no level is submitted, it will be calculated from the weekday's number, which is incremented by one (so a full-backup has to be explicitly specified).

 Other settings are pulled from a *preferences-file*.
 Backup looks for this file in the following order, searching for the most specific file first:
 - `~/.backuprc-${HOSTNAME}-${LEVEL}`